rapid7/metasploit-framework/documentation/modules/post/multi/escalate/aws_create_iam_user.md

 msf post(aws_create_iam_user) > exit -y
 ```

-You can see that the API keys stored in loot.
-Want console access, use [aws_console](../../gather/aws_console.md)
+You can see the API keys stored in loot:

 ```
 $ cat ~/.msf4/loot/20161121175902_default_52.1.2.3_AKIA_881948.txt